shehap0/Elzero-html-css-JS-tasks/README.md

 - Notes and Experiments

 ## Purpose
-To practice and track my progress as I become a frontend developer.
+To practice and track my progress.

 ## Status
 🟢 Actively Learning